1MurasaKi/PboostCMS_XSS/README.md

-There is a cross site scripting vulnerability in the bootcms V3.2.5-20230421.
+There is a cross site scripting vulnerability in the pbootcms V3.2.5-20230421.

 In the data area of the backend, the name parameter can be submitted by constructing a JavaScript statement.
 When the administrator clicks on the system role, the script statement will be triggered, causing cross site script injection.